ivanov/ipython-vimception/README.md

 [ ] unalias v - and use nb-cccp if it's loaded

 [ ] turn it into an nbextension (no python side)
+    - implementing this should close #4 as well

 [ ] Ctrl-n and Ctrl-p should work as local completion (like in vim)